-On April 18, 2018, the Company entered into a definitive joint venture agreement with Bhang Corporation (the "Partner"), an intellectual property company (the "Bhang JV").
-Bhang JV is 50% owned by the Company and 50% owned by the Partner, the Company has invested \$50 for its equity investment in the Bhang JV.
-As part of the transaction, the Company agreed to loan US\$1,000,000 (CAD\$1,308,650) to Bhang JV which was used to prepay for consulting services, packaging and royalties.
-The Company will be the manager of the joint venture and has committed to investing US\$5,000,000 in building cannabis-processing infrastructure to be made available to Bhang JV.
+On April 18, 2018, the Company entered into a definitive joint-venture agreement with Bhang Corporation (the "Partner"), an intellectual property company (the "Bhang JV").
+The Bhang JV is 50% owned by the Company and 50% owned by the Partner, the Company has invested \$50 for its equity investment in the Bhang JV.
+As part of the transaction, the Company loaned US\$1,000,000 (CAD\$1,324,300) to Bhang JV which was used to prepay for consulting services, packaging and royalties.
+The Company will be the manager of the joint venture and has committed to investing US\$5,000,000 in building cannabis-processing infrastructure to be made available to the Bhang JV.
 The joint venture grants the Company exclusive rights to manufacture and sell Bhang branded products in Canada and the right to export those products internationally.

-The Bhang JV has not commenced operations as at June 30, 2019.
-The assets of the JV are held entirely in prepayments as at June 30, 2019.
+The Bhang JV has not commenced operations as of September 30, 2019.
+The assets of the Bhang JV are held entirely in prepayments as of September 30, 2019.
 The Company has recognized an expected credit loss of \$26,726 on this loan in accordance with criteria specified by IFRS 9.